Some time ago I was asked by the folks at Penny4NASA to make them a film. It took a long time to complete, but here it is.

 Well howdy folks.
 Been a spell.

-So, obviously I’ve lost my passion for maintaining this blog, and therefore I should apologize to those few among you who call yourself fans.
-While a part of me wants to keep the conversation that we started going, my enthusiasm for writing seems to have drifted away.
+So, obviously I’ve lost my passion for this blog, and I should apologize to those few among you who call yourself fans.
+While a part of me wants to keep the conversation that we started going, over the last year and change my enthusiasm for writing seems to have drifted away.

 I’ve also let my Twitter account go fallow, and have strayed from the public discussion of topics like skepticism, secularism, and rationality.
 While I still care about these issues, I’ve felt less of a need to defend or argue them recently.
 I’m still not sure why.